bringauto/example-module/python_client/README.md

 # Internal client examples

-This repo contains implementation of example module device using internal client for fleet protocol v2.
+This repo contains an implementation of the Example Module using the Internal Client for Fleet Protocol v2.
-These devices is a virtual button which sends its current state and expects state of it's LED as response.
+The devices supported by this module are virtual buttons which send their current state and expect state of their LED as response.

 #### Preparing environment